MikeMaximus/gbm/GBM/readme.txt

 Important Notices:

-1. Configurations on the official game list are no longer fully compatible with older GBM versions.
+1. Configurations on the official game lists are no longer compatible with older GBM versions.
-	- Technically they will work, but any game imported with a special character in it's name, such as a colon, will not create backup files correctly.
-	- These characters can be manually removed from the game name after importing in an older version, then the configurations will function properly.
+	- Configurations can now use Regular Expressions to detect when a game is running, which old versions of GBM will not understand how to handle.
+	- Configurations can now use any character in the game name, which may cause backups to fail in old versions of GBM.
+	- The last official lists compatible with v1.0.7 and lower will be archived and available to download from the GBM website for users who wish to stay on an older version.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html